Wastewater

-Wastewater (or waste water) is water generated after the use of drinking water, fresh water, raw water, or saline water in a variety of deliberate applications or processes.
+Wastewater is water generated after the use of drinking water, fresh water, raw water, or saline water in a variety of deliberate applications or processes.
 Another definition of wastewater is "Used water from any combination of domestic, industrial, commercial or agricultural activities, surface runoff / storm water, and any sewer infiltration or sewer inflow".
 In everyday usage, wastewater is commonly a synonym for sewage (also called domestic wastewater or municipal wastewater), which is wastewater that is produced by a community of people.

+Types

-As a generic term, wastewater may also describe water containing contaminants accumulated in other settings, such as:
+Wastewater is a generic term that may refer to water containing contaminants originating from various settings.
+Major categories include: